Kailang/Open-DoVision/usb-hid/README.md

 Open Source Virtual Reality for Everyone

-**master** - The default mouse project written for Open DoVision
+**usb-hid** - The hid project written for Open DoVision

 ***

 ###General Descriptions:

-**Embedded C Project** Embedded C project which makes the Open DoVision a mouse.
+**Embedded C Project** Embedded C project which makes the Open DoVision a HID

 **Application** N/A

 **SDK** N/A

-This master branch is designed to give you a brief overview of the Open DoVision.
-And let you enjoy games that are not designed to be 3D rendering ready.

-It is recommended to spend a few minutes examing this brench before going deeper.
-Of course, feel free to go into more specific brenches as you like.
+With a little work with the usb, we change the Open DoVision to a HID which can sent out data to the PC

 The libraries that are not developed by DotLab are provided under their own licence